ruma/ruma/CONTRIBUTING.md

 ### Code Formatting and Linting

-Use `rustfmt` to format your code and `clippy` to lint your code.
-Before committing your changes, go ahead and run `cargo fmt` and `cargo clippy --all-targets --all-features` on the repository to make sure that the formatting and linting checks pass in CI.
+Use `rustfmt` to format your code and `clippy` to lint your code¹.
+Before committing your changes, go ahead and run `cargo fmt` and `cargo clippy`² on the repository to make sure that the formatting and linting checks pass in CI.
 Note that `clippy` warnings are reported as errors in CI builds, so make sure to handle those before comitting as well.

-(To install the tools, run `rustup component add rustfmt clippy`.)
+¹ To install the tools, run `rustup component add rustfmt clippy`.
+² If you modified feature-gated code (`#[cfg(feature = "something")]`), you will have to pass `--all-features` or `--features something` to clippy for it to check that code

 ### Commit Messages